AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-data-view-api.md

 For a description of the `DataView` object type, see the [data views documentation](xref:DataViewsOverview).

-Other sections of documentation describe how to [secure data views](xref:DataViewsSecuringDataViews) by setting their ownership and permissions, and the corresponding [API](xref:data-views-access-control).
+Other sections of documentation describe how to [secure data views](xref:DataViewsSecuringDataViews) by setting their ownership and permissions, and the corresponding [access control](xref:DataViewsAccessControlAPI).

 ## `List Data Views`